postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 * [Watching an API](/docs/designing-and-developing-your-api/watching-an-api/) - Get notifications when an API changes.
 * [Developing an API](/docs/designing-and-developing-your-api/developing-an-api/) - Add [a mock server](/docs/designing-and-developing-your-api/developing-an-api/#adding-a-mock-server) and [documentation](/docs/designing-and-developing-your-api/developing-an-api/#adding-documentation) to your API.
 * [Testing an API](/docs/designing-and-developing-your-api/testing-an-api/) - Add [a test suite](/docs/designing-and-developing-your-api/testing-an-api/#adding-a-test-suite), [integration tests](/docs/designing-and-developing-your-api/testing-an-api/#adding-integration-tests), and [contract tests](/docs/designing-and-developing-your-api/testing-an-api/#adding-contract-tests) to your API.
+* [Deploying an API](/docs/designing-and-developing-your-api/deploying-an-api/) — Connect your API deployment service to have greater visibility within Postman.
 * [Observing an API](/docs/designing-and-developing-your-api/observing-an-api/) - Add monitors to observe your API.

 ## Next steps